pagkly/Zed/Investopedia3/Present Value of an Annuity.md

 Present Value of an Annuity
 ## What Is the Present Value of an Annuity?

-The present value of an annuity is the current value of future payments from an annuity, given a specified rate of return, or [discount rate](https://www.investopedia.com/terms/d/discountrate.asp).
-The higher the discount rate, the lower the [present value](https://www.investopedia.com/terms/p/presentvalue.asp) of the annuity.
+The present value of an annuity is the current value of future payments from an annuity, given a specified rate of return, or [[discount rate]](https://www.investopedia.com/terms/d/discountrate.asp).
+The higher the discount rate, the lower the [[present value]](https://www.investopedia.com/terms/p/presentvalue.asp) of the annuity.

 ### Key Takeaways